Estimate stable balancing weights for treatments and covariates specified in formula

 A vector of balance tolerance values for each covariate, or a list thereof.
 The resulting weighted balance statistics will be at least as small as these values.
 If only one value is supplied, it will be applied to all covariates.
 Can also be the output of a call to

-for point treatments.
+.
 See Details.- estimand

 The desired estimand, which determines the target population.
 For binary treatments, can be "ATE", "ATT", "ATC", or